-The Trust has continued to improve provision for those pupils who are disabled or who have special educational needs (SEND).
-Systems including Provision Maps software for all schools is now embedded.
-There has been a significant beneficial impact of the Trust Literary Canon and the Tutor Time reading programme.
+The trust has significantly improved provision for those pupils who are disabled or who have special educational needs (SEND).
+We have invested heavily in staff training in this regard.
+The Trust Literary Canon and the Tutor Time reading programme continues to be successful in ensuring that all pupils read regularly for pleasure.

-The Trust operates in line with the requirements of its Funding Agreement with the Education and Skills Funding Agency (ESFA) and manages its reserves in line with the Trust's Financial Framework.
+The trust operates in line with the requirements of its Funding Agreement with the Education and Skills Funding Agency (ESFA) and manages its reserves in line with the Trust's Financial Framework.